 As you can see, cutting a taper on a table saw is a fairly easy task.
-If you are in the habit of cutting tapers, you could label and then keep your sleds after use.
+If you are in the habit of cutting tapers, you could label them and then keep your sleds after use.
 This would give you a library of different tapers you can use in the future.

 Mastering the art of cutting wood with your very best table saw at different angles, like with a tapered cut, can really take your woodworking projects to another level.

-So if you want slender-looking legs for your new crafted coffee table, and are determined to make use of a table saw for all your taper cuts, maybe read over this guide a few times before your start the saw up.
+So if you want slender-looking legs for your newly crafted coffee table, and are determined to make use of a table saw for all your taper cuts, maybe read over this guide a few times before your start the saw up.

 Best of luck with your woodworking ventures, and may the sawdust be with you.